soedinglab/spacepharer/README.md

 ### Downloading query CRISPR spacer sets

-As an alternative to creating query setDB, you can use `downloadgenome` to download a comprehensive set of CRISPR spacers.
+As an alternative to creating query setDB, you can use `downloaddb` to download a comprehensive set of CRISPR spacers.
 The query setDB will be automatically created in the provided path.

       # spacers_shmakov_et_al_2017 is a set of more than 30000 CRISPR spacer sets (Shmarkov et al., 2017)
-      spacepharer downloadgenome spacers_shmakov_et_al_2017 querySetDB tmpFolder --reverse-setdb 0
+      spacepharer downloaddb spacers_shmakov_et_al_2017 querySetDB tmpFolder --reverse-setdb 0

 ### Downloading target genomes

-As an alternative to creating target and control setDB, the `downloadgenome` module will download the provided list of URLs to phage genomes or a predefined list of phage genomes and create a target setDB in the provided path.
+As an alternative to creating target and control setDB, the `downloaddb` module will download the provided list of URLs to phage genomes or a predefined list of phage genomes and create a target setDB in the provided path.

-      spacepharer downloadgenome GenBank_phage_2018_09 targetSetDB tmpFolder
+      spacepharer downloaddb GenBank_phage_2018_09 targetSetDB tmpFolder

       # Generating control sequences can be disabled if a different set will be used
-      spacepharer downloadgenome GenBank_phage_2018_09 targetSetDB tmpFolder --reverse-setdb 0
+      spacepharer downloaddb GenBank_phage_2018_09 targetSetDB tmpFolder --reverse-setdb 0

-A list of predefined phage catalogues can be shown by executing `downloadgenome` without additional parameters:
+A list of predefined spacer or phage catalogues can be shown by executing `downloaddb` without additional parameters:

-      spacepharer downloadgenome
+      spacepharer downloaddb

 ### Parsing spacer files